 As work becomes more complex, it is a common practice to split it into multiple boards to organize it by subject.
 A structure or boards often is set by department, project or client.

 While this makes information easier to understand, there are times where you would like to have an overview of everything that is happening in your organization, and this can be achieved by track views, gantt charts or even a board with cards from many boards.

 There are two main ways that you can consolidate data from all your boards:

 Selecting many boards in Placker will create a board group.
 This applies to all Placker views by loading data from many boards.

-For more details, check this article or follow the steps in the screenshot below for a quick glance of how to select multiple boards:
+For more details, check this article or follow the steps in the recording below for a quick glance of how to select multiple boards:

 An interesting case of using combined boards is to see all cards from a specific member that are distributed across multiple boards.
 For example, you can click "Filter and Settings" to show cards assigned to you after loading every project.